 Ramadan, the ninth month of the lunar calendar (Islamic calendar), is the time all Muslims are expected to fast for the whole month, except for children, people with medical conditions, pregnant women, and travelers.
 Iran, as a Muslim country, follows Ramadan rituals too.
 The fasting takes from sunrise (dawn) to sunset (dusk) with refraining from food and drink.
 This forbearance is believed to purify the spiritual nature and to feel a deeper sympathy with the deprived people.

 People who fast have a light meal early before dawn named Sahari and break their fast with an elaborate meal called Iftari.
 Sahari is usually a big family breakfast, consisting of Persian bread, cheese, tea, and dates, as well as prepared meals.
 Iftar, on the contrary, sounds like a feast.
-Many religious places such as mosques host the public for Iftar too.
+Many religious places in Iran such as mosques host the public for Iftar too.
 Ramadan ends with Eid al Fitr.

 Some tips for tourists